We'll always have Paris

 I did not see a single pair of barrel leg jeans.
 It’s either straight or wide-leg jeans paired with boots, sneakers (Adidas and Salomon’s), or loafers.

 Parisians love to wear pops of color against a neutral base.
 Big scarves and beanies in bright colors.
-I wish I’d snapped a pic of this woman wearing a gorgeous navy wool coat, chunky black boots, and a cozy orange beanie.
+I wish I’d snapped a pic of this woman I saw just outside Musee D’orsay — she was wearing a gorgeous long navy wool coat, chunky black boots, and a cozy orange beanie.

 I also spotted those Kujten bandana scarves on tourists, mostly.
-And you know that sweater-over-the-shoulder layering trick fashion Substack is obsessed with?
+And you know that sweater-over-the-coat layering trick fashion Substack is obsessed with?
 That was not a thing in Paris.

 Here’s a masterclass in refined athleisure brought to you by the chicest mom in Paris, Sarah Palmer.
-We got to catch up over Mamiche sandwiches and coffee, and it was one of the highlights of my trip.
+We got to catch up over Mamiche sandwiches and coffee, which was another highlight of my visit.

-I highly recommend a visit to Musée Marmottan Monet if you’re an Impressionist fan.
-It houses the biggest collection of Monet’s work, including the historic Impression, Sunrise painting that essentially pioneered the Impressionist movement.
-Berthe Morisot’s work (she’s the first woman Impressionist and Manet’s muse), is another good reason to visit.
+A visit to Musée Marmottan Monet is a must if you’re a fan of the Impressionists.
+It houses the biggest collection of Monet’s work, including the historic Impression, Sunrise painting that essentially pioneered the movement.
+Berthe Morisot’s work (she’s the first woman Impressionist and Manet’s muse), is another must-see.

-What I loved most about this museum: viewing Monet’s rough “drafts” of the iconic Nymphéas at the l’Orangerie, the evolution of his garden in Giverny, and seeing how cataracts affected his perception of depth and color in his later work.
-One of my favorite reads on Substack, Cool Stories About Art has a post about this if you want to nerd out.
+What I loved most about visiting this museum: seeing Monet’s rough “drafts” of the iconic Nymphéas at the l’Orangerie and the evolution of his garden in Giverny as depicted in his paintings, and learning how cataracts affected his perception of depth and color in his later work.
+One of my favorite reads on Substack, Cool Stories About Art has a post about this in case you want to nerd out.

-The street art scene in Montmartre is also worth checking out, if that’s more your vibe.
+The street art scene in Montmartre is worth checking out if that’s more your vibe.
+It was cool spotting emblems of well-known street artists on alleyways and street corners.

-Mariage Freres: I came in to buy some tea to bring home, but glad I stayed for brunch and afternoon tea.
+Mariage Freres: I popped in the Marais location to buy tea to bring home, but glad I stayed for brunch and afternoon tea.

-Le Mary Celeste: fave wine bar in town
+Le Mary Celeste: My fave wine bar in the city.

-Hot Tip: you can get the famous Chez Janou chocolate mousse at Le Petit Italien, right by Place Des Voges.
+Hot Tip: If you can’t snag a table at Chez Janou, you can get their famous chocolate mousse (it’s worth the hype) at Le Petit Italien, a stone’s throw from Place Des Voges.
 They won’t seat you though if you only want dessert.
 The food is excellent, so don’t skip it.
-Also, the duck at Le Petit Marche (currently closed for reno) is the best duck I’ve ever had.
-These are my beloved neighborhood spots in the Marais.
+Also, the duck at Le Petit Marche (currently closed for reno) is some of the best I’ve ever had.
+These three are some of my beloved neighborhood spots in the Marais.